ShivakumarValpady/Udacity---Data-Science-NanoDegree/Disaster Response/README.md

 2. Run the following command in the app's directory to run your web app. python run.py

 3. Go to https://view6914b2f4-3001.udacity-student-workspaces.com/ to view the web app.
+   The images are given above 'Graph1' and 'Graph2'